Silent boot in Arch Linux with Plymouth

 - Details: Verbose mode theme for diagnostic purposes.

-The theme can be changed by running the following command as root
+The theme can be changed by running the following command as root:

 sudo plymouth-set-default-theme -R theme